 Back in June we collected the Beans from school and loaded the Gran Tourer up with our belongings for a family break in Norfolk.
-We would be meeting up with all of Hubby’s family to celebrate my Father-in-Law’s 70th Birthday so not only did we have to pack clothes and all the general family ‘stuff’, we also had to take food, drink, towels, swimming kits and airbeds.
+We would be meeting up with all of Hubby’s family to celebrate my Father-in-Law’s 70th Birthday so not only did we have to pack clothes and all the general family ‘stuff’, but we also had to take food, drink, towels, swimming kits and airbeds.

 Packing the car up we sat the three boys on the middle row and then Little Bean sat in the third row for some peace and quiet.
 There are lots of handy little nooks in the Gran Tourer to store smaller items.
-I always worry about packing my camera equipment in the car but underneath the back panel of the boot where the parcel shelf is stored is a brilliant compartment which is deep and goes the width of the car.
-We used this to store my camera equipment, First Aid Kit and some of the kids tech toys.
+I always worry about packing my camera equipment in the car but underneath the back panel of the boot where the parcel shelf is stored is a brilliant compartment that is deep and goes the width of the car.
+We used this to store my camera equipment, First Aid Kit and some of the kid’s tech toys.
 We then dropped the 7th seat and used our roof box to carry the rest of our belongings.

 Finding our way